Measuring Association Between Labels and Free-Text Rationales: Analyzing Necessary Properties of Joint Models

-The extent to which such models exhibit faithful rationalization has not been studied.
+Despite their popularity and widespread use, the extent to which self-rationalizing models exhibit faithful rationalization has not been studied.
 To illustrate this point, we reference \citet{narang2020wt5}: \begin{quotation} \dots Much like humans, our approach does not guarantee that the produced explanation actually explains the specific reasons why a model generated its prediction.
 In other words, the model could potentially just make up a reasonable-sounding explanation instead of providing a truly accurate description of its causal decision-making process. \end{quotation} It is not infeasible that a large, overparameterized model trained on both gold-rationale emulation and a labelling task can learn to do both equally well, without having to rely on shared information in its parameters.
+Therefore, rationales from \itoor models cannot be treated as faithful explanations without further investigation.